According to our language policy, only certain contents may be translated. Visit the French version to obtain all the information.

-The contractor must not only have a licence, but the right subclass for the type of work he intends to do for you.
-To check whether your contractor has a licence or not, consult the Licence holders’ repertory.
+The contractor must not only have a licence, but also have the right subclass for the type of work they intend to do for you.
+To check if they have a licence, consult the Licence holders’ repertory.

-If you aren't sure whether your contractor is considered to be an itinerant merchant, go to Choosing a contractor on the OPC website.
+To know whether your contractor is considered to be an itinerant merchant, read the definition of an itinerant merchant [Fr] on the OPC website.

 To learn more about your contractor, visit the pages below: